jernejc/PlaylistApp/README.md

 PlaylistApp

-A simple playlist managar for any SoundCloud track.
+A simple playlist manager for any SoundCloud track.